LucasRessler/Rule-Deployer/README.md

 | **Flat**   | Arrays of resources      | Simpler for hand-written JSON    |
 | **Nested** | Objects keyed by name/ID | Useful for deterministic mapping |

-> 💡 Both formats are functionally identical.
+> 💡 Both JSON formats are functionally identical.
 Choose based on what’s easier for your generator or pipeline.

 ---